joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ### The HYKER mission

 HYKER takes a strike at securing the data in a system, as opposed to securing the infrastrucure.
 HYKER separates the access control of data from the process of sending it.
-A HYKER message does not have an explicit addressee.
+A message protedcted by HYKER does not have an explicit addressee.
 There is no recipient, and nobody can decrypt it.
 Instead of encrypting for a known receiver, the message is tagged with metadata of how to aquire the key.
 It is then up to a comsuming party to request access to the decrypting key.

 This makes the system highly suitable for pub-sub systems, especially when you have multiple parties involved, or the data is stored over time, or people in the sysem come and go.